 How About Someone Who Has Been Out Of Work For The Last Few Years Because Of An Injury?

 Most employers just won't touch you.
-And that's one of the real world factors we have to look it.
+And that's one of the real-world factors we have to look at.
 Everyone is different and has a different set of skills they bring to a job.
 We review all of the factors to see if someone qualifies for permanent total disability - and if so, they can get a lifetime award of workers comp benefits and annual COLA increases (plus medical treatment for the injury).

 Now let's say you had a bad injury to your knee and needed a knee replacement.

-There are a number of ways handle the permanent injury aspect of your DC workers comp case - they can include hearings, stipulations and settlements.
-All of these have their place, it's just a matter of making the best decision on your workers comp case for you and your family as to what is right for you - and that's really our mission, to work your case, giving you the advice, guidance and counsel you need to make the best decision for you and your family.
+There are a number of ways to handle the permanent injury aspect of your DC workers comp case - they can include hearings, stipulations, and settlements.
+All of these have their place, it's just a matter of making the best decision on your workers' comp case for you and your family as to what is right for you - and that's really our mission, to work your case, giving you the advice, guidance, and counsel you need to make the best decision for you and your family.

 Call Our Experienced Workers' Compensation Lawyers Today